libersoft-org/yellow-documentation/AMTP.md

 ##### Server info <a name="u2s-serverinfo"></a>

+- TODO

 - Users can request other server's information such as maximum message length accepted, maximum file size accepted etc.

 ##### User info <a name="u2s-userinfo"></a>

+- TODO

 - Users can request other user's information such as their client software and its version, visible name, photo etc.

 ##### Server to server connection